 “In 20 years, when your daughter leaves for America, you should join her.
 Leave your poverty and bring all your hope for a better world.”

 As I have uncovered the details of Thomas’ life, I can’t help but have sympathy for him.
 The Lincolnshire newspapers leave behind an image of a drunk, riotous, perhaps even violent man who was arrested several times.
 His family life was less than admirable.
-He never married and fathered at least 2 (possibly 5) illegitimate children.
+He never married and probably fathered four illegitimate children.

 His occupation is worth mentioning – he was a musician left blind after a bout with small pox.
 In the newspaper, he was called a “blind fiddler.”